shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/convert-from-single-root-to-multi.md

         shotgun_storage_id: 123
     }

-The storage id is currently only queryable via an API call.
+The storage id is currently only queryable via an API call." %}

 ## Modify your schema to use your new local storage root